 - a.
-Write a C program to implement complex structures for the following operations.

-- i.
-Addition of two Complex numbers
+Write a C program to implement complex structures for the following operations. - i.
+Addition of two Complex numbers a.
+Write a C program to implement singly linked list for the following operations.i)Insertion ii)Deletion iii)Search

-- ii.
-Multiplication of two Complex Numbers

 - a.
 Write a C program to implement arrays of structures? - b.
 Write a C program to implement bit fields in C?